thoth-station/adviser/docs/source/deployment.rst

 developement dependencies the dependency graph explored on Thoth's side can be smaller which can narrow down the exploration to dependencies that go to the deployment.
-Naturally, this can have positive impact on the resulting software stack recommended (a better one can be found given the state space explored).
+Naturally, this can have positive impact on the resulting software stack recommended (a better one can be found given the smaller state space explored).